geraintwhite/template-html/README.md

---tag          keyword to use be used in HTML placeholder define and build comments --build-tag    keyword to use be used in HTML placeholder build comments (overrides --tag) --define-tag   keyword to use be used in HTML placeholder define comments (overrides --tag)
+--tag          keyword to use be used in HTML placeholder define and build comments --build-tag    keyword to use be used in HTML placeholder build comments (overrides --tag) --define-tag   keyword to use be used in HTML placeholder define comments (overrides --tag) --preserve-tree  output files will keep the same directory structure as the source files
 ```

 ## Documentation